labgem/netsyn/README.md

 ## Output format

-NetSyn will create different output files:
+NetSyn will create different output files (see an example in the examples section):

   - A .txt: NetSyn log file :